 13. Atlantic Bluefin Tuna

-A highly sought-after sushi ingredient, it’s best to say no thanks to this menu item.
-Atlantic bluefin tuna lands on the fish you should never eat land for a few reasons.
+Atlantic bluefin tuna lands on the fish you should never eat for a few reasons.
 First, it’s been overfished to the point of near extinction.
-But due to its high demand for sushi, fisheries managers are still allowing commercial fishing to target it.
-(42)
+However, due to its high demand for sushi, fisheries managers are still allowing commercial fishing to target it.

 Sadly, bluefin tuna numbers are at just 2.6 percent of historic population levels.
-Aside from the obvious population collapse and extinction threat, this is also a large predatory fish that harbors higher levels of mercury, so it’s best avoided.
-(45)
+Aside from the obvious population collapse and extinction threat, this is also a large predatory fish that harbors higher levels of mercury.

 15. King Mackerel

-Mackerel is certainly packed with healthy omega-3s.
-But when it comes to certain types of mackerel, you could be getting more than you bargained for.
-That’s certainly the case with king mackerel — the Food an Drug Administration warns women and children to outright avoid it.
-(48) Avoid Spanish mackerel, too.
-That’s been shown to harbor elevated mercury levels.
-(49)
+Mackerel is certainly packed with healthy omega-3s, but when it comes to certain types of mackerel, you could get more than you bargained for.
+That’s certainly the case with king mackerel, as the Food and Drug Administration warns women and children to outright avoid it.

-Luckily, Atlantic mackerel is high in omega-3s and low in mercury and is rated a top choice for health and sustainability.
+Luckily, Atlantic mackerel is high in omega-3s, low in mercury and rated a top choice in terms of health and sustainability.

-Grouper is on the list when it comes to fish you should never eat due to high mercury levels.
-(50) This species is also highly vulnerable to overfishing, so it’s best to take a pass when you see it on the menu.
-(51)
+Grouper is on the list when it comes to fish you should never eat due to its moderately high mercury levels.
+This species is also highly vulnerable to overfishing.

 Healthier Fish Options

-The fish that fit this healthiest fish bill are:
+The fish that fit this healthiest fish bill include:

-Sardines nutrition serves as one of the highest omega-3 fatty acid sources on the planet.
-Because it’s a fish lower on the food chain, contaminate levels are low.
+Sardines serve as one of the highest omega-3 fatty acid sources on the planet.
+Because they are a fish lower on the food chain, contaminate levels are low.
 Sardines are also brimming with essential nutrients, including vitamin B12, vitamin D, calcium and selenium.

 This oily fish is also high in health omega-3 fatty acids, along with protein, niacin, selenium and vitamin B12.
 Keep in mind that mackerel is often sold preserved in tons of salt, so be sure to soak it and rinse well before cooking and eating to reduce sodium levels.

 Better Seafood Choices

-Although they do contain moderate amounts of mercury, the provide between 100 and 250 milligrams per day in omega-3s.
-Seafood Watch classifies these good choices, too.
+Although they do contain moderate amounts of mercury, these fish also provide between 100 and 250 milligrams per day in omega-3s and are classified as “good choices” by Seafood Watch: